A Peek into Our History

 Responded to Hurricane Matthew

 Hurricane Matthew, the most powerful hurricane to strike Haiti in over fifty years, struck in October 2016: 1.4 million people were left in urgent need of humanitarian aid.
-Our team distributed 500,000 meals, 60,000 water-purifying tablets, 40,000 sachets of water and more in the following weeks.
+Our team distributed 500,000 meals, 60,000 water-purifying tablets, 40,000 sachets of water and more in its aftermath.